harness/developer-hub/docs/platform/delegates/manage-delegates/select-delegates-with-selectors.md

 You only need to select one of a delegate's tags to select it.
 All delegates with the tag are selected.

-### Modifying tags using Harness API
+### Modify tags using Harness API

 Go to [Delegate Group Tags Resource](https://harness.io/docs/api/tag/Delegate-Group-Tags-Resource/).

-### Defining delegate selectors as a fixed value, runtime input, or expression
+### Define delegate selectors as a fixed value, runtime input, or expression

 Delegate selectors in pipeline, stage, step, and step group can be defined as a fixed value, runtime input, or expression.